benbrastmckie/ModalHistory/problem_sets/01_tooling/tooling.md

 ### Troubleshooting SSH in VSCodium

+An LLM will be able to talk you through the following points

 - If commands aren't recognized:
   - Make sure Git is installed on your system
   - Try restarting VSCodium